rsynnest/camera/README.md

 Assumes webcam is located at /dev/video0 with resolution of 320x240

 ## To Run
-- run `nohup ./camera.sh 0<&- &>/dev/null &` (makes webcam take pic every 0.5 and saves it to webcam.jpg)
+- run `nohup ./camera.sh 0<&- &>/dev/null &`
+  - this script makes the webcam take a picture every 0.1sec and saves it to live-webcam.jpg
-- run `node server.js` to host the binary.js page
+  - it also saves a backlog of images at webcam-%s.jpg every 3 esconds
-- visit <example.com>/camera/index.html to see your webcam's 'video' feed
+- visit <server>/camera/index.html to see your webcam's 'video' feed, where <server> is the server running the script